 - and Trani with its cathedral by the seaside

-As soon as I arrived, I realized that a Puglia Italy holiday with the baby is not an inspired choice.
+As soon as I arrived, I realized that a road trip in Puglia with kids is not an inspired choice.
 No matter how beautiful the cities in the region are, all of them have the city center paved with bigger or smaller cubic stone and some even have slopes.
 To push the stroller on those streets is a mess both for parents and for the shaken child.
 I did not think about it when I made the choice, but we tried not to limit ourselves for this reason.
 With the baby in my arms, with him in the wearing system and the luggage in the stroller, we visited every place on our list.

 Lunch was another challenge.
 We were used with active holidays, with visiting a lot and eating 2 meals a day (in the morning and at 5-6 in the afternoon).
 But the baby needs 3 meals a day and snacks.
 And when we found all the restaurants, shops, pharmacies closed for siesta on the first day at a normal lunch hour in Romania (1-2 p.m.), we gave him fruits and biscuits instead of lunch.
 And from the next day we started to take supplies with us.

-Apart from these small shortcomings, Puglia Italy has surprised us pleasantly many times.
-We also got used to their infernal traffic, to pay mostly cash (because they don’t have card readers and it is uncommon to receive a receip) and to communicate with hands because we rarely found someone to speak English.
+Apart from these small shortcomings, Puglia has surprised us pleasantly many times.
+We also got used to their infernal traffic, to pay mostly cash (because most of the shops and restaurants don’t have card readers) and to communicate with hands because we rarely found someone to speak English.
 I discovered here an Italy still unchanged by tourism, an Italy like the one in the old movies that I yearn to meet on every trip!